Comstock High School: First athletic teams

 The first team sponsored by Comstock School was a baseball team in 1908.
 Within a few years the school also had a boys' and girls' basketball team and a girls' tennis team.
 1923 was the inaugural year for the Comstock High School football team, which ended its season with a 7-1-1 record.

 In 1940, a contest was held to choose a mascot for Comstock High School.
 The winning name was the Colts, which is still used today.

 The Comstock football team started competing in the Bi-River Valley Conference, which eventually became known as the Kalamazoo Valley Association.
 Comstock eventually moved to the Wolverine Conference in 1970, where it competed through 2013.
 In 2005 Comstock Varsity football completed its best season in school history; finishing 10-2 and winning the Wolverine Conference out right for the first time in almost 20 years.
 In 2014, Comstock re-joined the Kalamazoo Valley Association.
 In 2015, Comstock joined the BCS League.
 Starting in the Fall of 2021, Comstock joined the Southwest 10 Conference.

-In the fall of 2015, the junior varsity football team, led by freshman quarterback Brendon Blades and Coach Michael Small, won Comstock's first high school football game in four years, finishing the season 4-5.